Alphaomegainfinity/COVID19_Vaccination/README.md

         + vaccinations.csv: https://www.kaggle.com/datasets/priteshraj10/covid-vaccination-all-countries-data, accessed date: 24 October 2022
         + Region_metadata.csv https://www.kaggle.com/datasets/rohanrao/covid19-forecasting-metadata, accessed date: 24 October 2022
         + Region_date_metadata.csv: https://www.kaggle.com/datasets/rohanrao/covid19-forecasting-metadata accessed date: 24 October 2022

+#### 6. How to operate database.

+        To operate this database please do the following.

+        - Download git repository including all notebooks, schema and resource files.

+        - Create a config.py file with you postgresql username, password and database name as noted in the "vaccinations.ipynd" notebook.

+        - Create a database in progresql using the same name you chose in the config.py, load the schema.sql into your database using the query tool.

+        - Once you have your database and config.py set up correctly you can now run the vaccinations.ipynd notebook, this will build your database.

+        - We have included some sample use cases in the Sample_Usage.ipynb notebook for you to review how this database works in principal.